nephio-project/docs/content/en/docs/guides/install-guides/optional-components.md

 {{% alert title="Note" color="primary" %}}

-If you want to use a version other than that of v3.0.0 of Nephio *catalog* repo, then replace the *@origin/v3.0.0* suffix on the package URLs on the `kpt pkg get` commands below with the tag/branch of the version you wish to use.
+If you want to use a version other than that of main of Nephio *catalog* repo, then replace the *@origin/main* suffix on the package URLs on the `kpt pkg get` commands below with the tag/branch of the version you wish to use.

 While using KPT you can [either pull a branch or a tag](https://kpt.dev/book/03-packages/01-getting-a-package) from a